Rex Sole

 1. Scale the fish as per Fillet Method.

 2. Make a cut under the collar and front fins as you would for fillet.
-Then take your kitchen shears and cut the spine from the top of the fish.
+Then take your kitchen shears and cut the backbone from the top just behind the head.

 3. Pull the head away and it'll pull out all the innards with it.